Whiteknight/whiteknight.github.com/drafts/threading_3.md

 on the final touches in the next step.
 What we can do is implement the necessary opcodes, PMCs, and API functions and begin writing tests for them.

+It's not until this point that we need to answer some of the serious internal
+questions: How do we manage GC?
+How do we handle library callbacks?
+How do we handle access to non-thread-safe NCI libraries?
+Up until this point, we are still running on a single thread, just using multiple tasks.
+Once we make the move to multiple threads, we have some tough details to sort out.

 The final big piece in the puzzle is to extend the system to the true hybrid
 approach: We need to add in the infrastructure to create and manage multiple Threads.
 This is going to require additions to the embedding and extending